 Bleach is another excellent choice for cleaning kitchen sponges.
 It kills viruses, molds, and germs, in addition to bacteria.
 At first, you should mix 3/4 cup bleach in 1 gallon of water.
 Soak the kitchen sponge for 5 minutes.
 Rinse well in mildly hot water and your work is done.

 Caution: Both bleach and vinegar have a strong odor.
 Always work in a well-ventilated room when cleaning with bleach.
 If you prefer to avoid these solutions, we share how to clean the kitchen sponge with heat and water.

 how to disinfect sponge with a microwave:

-Using a microwave is another great way to kill kitchen sponge bacteria.
+Using a microwave is another excellent way to kill kitchen sponge bacteria.
 When using this method, always soak a kitchen sponge in water first as a dry sponge can start a fire.
-Place it in a shallow microwave-safe container.
-Moist kitchen sponge 5 minutes.
+Please place it in a shallow microwave-safe container.
+Moist the sponge for 5 minutes.
 Let it cool for 15 minutes.
 Remove the kitchen sponge from the microwave and drain out the excess water.

 how to disinfect a sponge in boiling water:

 Microwaves are a popular choice for cleaning kitchen sponges, but disinfecting sponges is just as easy without household appliances.
 Instead, clean a smelly kitchen sponge in a pot of boiling water.
 Bring 2 cups of water to a boil in a pot.
 Put the kitchen sponge in boiling water and leave for 5 minutes.
 Allow it to cool completely in water, then remove the kitchen sponge and add extra water.

 How to disinfect a sponge in the dishwasher: